abtagle/206-final_project/README.txt

 ::::::::::::::::::
 SETTINGS
 ::::::::::::::::::
 This is probably even more intuitive.
-Added the ability to see what some of the words in the list are when you submit/choose a list.
+Added the ability to see what some of the words in the list are when you submit/choose a list, and changing the list is an options as well.
+The restart game button is red but generally just stands out as not ausual part of this GUI and the process.
 ==================================================================
 ------------------------------------
 WHAT I WANT FEEDBACK ON